wessberg/rollup-plugin-ts/README.md

 Type: `(CustomTransformers | CustomTransformersFunction)[] | CustomTransformers | CustomTransformersFunction`

-Use this property to provide Typescript [`CustomTransformers`](https://github.com/Microsoft/TypeScript/pull/13940).
+Use this property to provide TypeScript [`CustomTransformers`](https://github.com/Microsoft/TypeScript/pull/13940).
 See [this section](#using-customtransformers) for more details on how to configure this property.

 #### `include`